azrinsultana/understudied-environmental-factors/README.md

 ### Sulfites

 Sulfites are widely used as preservatives in foods, beverages, and some medications.
 They help maintain food color and prevent microbial growth.
-However, sulfites may trigger asthma-like symptoms, allergic responses, respiratory problems, and other health issues in sensitive individuals.
+However, sulfites trigger asthma-like symptoms, allergic responses, respiratory problems, and other health issues in sensitive individuals.

 ---